 If you would like to experience this unique method of mindfulness meditation, join us for a few days on a Connect with Horses Mindfulness Meditation workshop here in the south of France…please e-mail us for more information on welcome2gascony[at]gmail.com.

-If you can not get away right now, you may want to subscribe to our mailing list for regular updates about additional workshops, early bird special offers and last minute deals.
-You will also receive a free copy of the free guide 10 Steps to Instant Self-Confidence guide -straight from the horse’s mouth! as well as the Coping with Change Cheatsheet and Checklist.
+If you can not get away right now, you may want to subscribe to our mailing list for regular updates about additional workshops, early-bird special offers and last-minute deals.
+New subscribers receive a copy of the 10 Steps to Instant Self-Confidence guide -straight from the horse’s mouth! as well as the Coping with Change Cheatsheet and Checklist.

 “Dedicating some time to meditation is a meaningful expression of caring for yourself that can help you move through the mire of feeling unworthy.
 As your mind grows quieter and more spacious, you can begin to see self-defeating thought patterns for what they are, and open up to other, more positive options.”
 Sharon Salzberg